patobottos/itacademy-react-notes/notes.md

 At this point, it is interesting to differenciate between Props and State.

-_"Props"_ refers to the properties being passsed into a component in order for it ro work correctly, similar to how a function receives parameters: from above.
+_"Props"_ refers to the properties being passsed into a component in order for it to work correctly, similar to how a function receives parameters: from above.
 A component receiving props is not allowed to modify those props (i.e., they are _immutable_).

 _"State"_, on the other hand, refers to values thar are _managed by the component_, similar to variables declared _inside_ a function.
 Any time you have changing values that should be saved/displayed, you will likely be using **state**.
 States are _mutable_.